MinecraftPROOOO/discord-Writer-Bot/readme.md

 **Writing-related commands**

-`!ask`: Asks you a random question about your character or your world, to get the creative juices flowing.

-`!challenge`: Generates a random writing challenge for you. e.g. "Write 400 words in 15 minutes".
+`/challenge`: Generates a random writing challenge for you. e.g. "Write 400 words in 15 minutes".
 You can add the flags "easy", "normal", "hard", "hardcore", or "insane" to choose a pre-set wpm, or add your chosen wpm as the flag, or you can specify a time instead by adding a the time in minutes, prefixed with a "t", e.g. "t15"

-`!event`: Create server-wide writing events and compete against your fellow writers to see who can write the most

-`!generate`: Random generator for various things (character names, place names, land names, book titles, story ideas).
+`/generate`: Random generator for various things (character names, place names, land names, book titles, story ideas, quotes).
 Define the type of item you wanted generated and then optionally, the amount of items to generate.

-`!goal`: Sets a daily goal which resets every 24 hours
+`/goal`: Sets a daily goal which resets every 24 hours

-`!project`: Using these commands, you can create different projects and store word counts against them seperately.
+`/project`: Using these commands, you can create different projects and store word counts against them seperately.
 They also integrate with the wrote and sprint commands.
 See the help information for those commands for more info.

-`!sprint`: Write with your friends and see who can write the most in the time limit!
+`/sprint`: Write with your friends and see who can write the most in the time limit!

-`!wrote`: Add to your total words written statistic
+`/wrote`: Add to your total words written statistic

 **Fun commands**

-`!8ball`: Ask the magic 8-ball a question.
+`/8ball`: Ask the magic 8-ball a question.
 Your question will be routed to a text-processing AI and broken down into character sets, in order to properly analyze the content of the question and provide a meaningful answer.

-`!flip`: Flips a coin
+`/flip`: Flips a coin

-`!quote`: Gives you random motivational quote

-`!reassure`: Gives you reassurance/motivation
+`/reassure`: Gives you reassurance/motivation

-`!roll`: Rolls a dice between 1-6, or 1 and a specified number
+`/roll`: Rolls a dice between 1-6, or 1 and a specified number

-`!xp`: Checks your server Experience Points and Level.
-Use the "top" flag to see the top 10 on this server.

 **Utility Commands**

-`!about`: Shows bot information and status

-`!help`: Display help information about the bot and its commands
+`/help`: Display help information about the bot and its commands

+`/info`: Shows bot information and status

-`!invite`: Generates an invite link to invite the bot to another server
+`/invite`: Generates an invite link to invite the bot to another server

-`!mysetting`: Allows you to set user configuration values, such as your timezone
+`/mysetting`: Allows you to set user configuration values, such as your timezone

-`!ping`: Ping the bot to check the latency
+`/ping`: Ping the bot to check the latency

-`!profile`: Displays your user statistics
+`/profile`: Displays your user statistics

-`!reset`: Allows you to reset your stats
+`/reset`: Allows you to reset your stats

-`!setting`: Allows users with the (MANAGE_MESSAGES) permission on the server, to change configuration values
+`/setting`: Allows users with the (MANAGE_MESSAGES) permission on the server, to change configuration values